thatsus/laravel-better-bind/README.md

 # Example Test

 In this example we expect the `bark` method to create a `Sound` object with the value 'bark' for the constructor's `$sound` parameter.
+We use the `appInstance` method from BetterBind to provide the mock to the code.

 ```php
 class DogTest extends TestCase